tylerapritchard/swift_snephot/README.md

 # swift_snephot
 # Swift Supernovae Photometry Pipeline from Pritchard et al. 2014 - https://ui.adsabs.harvard.edu/abs/2014ApJ...787..157P/abstract

-## Legacy, IDL, use at your own (extreme) risk as this repo is more for my records than anything as I haven't touched it since ~2014.
+## Legacy, IDL, use at your own (extreme) risk.
+This repo is more for my records than anything as I haven't touched it since ~2014.

 Expects to have an up-to-date CALDB, HEADAS install, and a $SNE system variable for a data root directory, and a $SNEPL system variable for a photomety archive directory